kamokr/mapsforge-theme-editor/README.md

 - Drag and drop, change order, enable/disable rules and draw instructions.
 - Add comment to describe rule or draw instruction.

+## Usage

+- install JDK:
+`sudo apt install openjdk-17-jdk**`
+- run with:
+`java -jar mapsforge-theme-editor.jar`
+- Create empty project, open existing project or create a project from existing theme.

+Existing theme files will not be overwritten, editor will create a new theme.xml file in the same directory.

 ## License

 Mapsforge Theme Editor is under [LGPL v3 license](http://www.gnu.org/licenses/lgpl-3.0), with an important simplification: the constraints mentioned in sections LGPL v3 §4(d) and §4(e) are waived.